-Join Sean Adams for an in-depth discussion in this video Designing the poster grid, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Designing the poster grid, part of Layout and Composition: Grids.

 - Posters are meant to grab the viewer's attention…and communicate a clear message.…Brochures and publications do a different job.…They provide more complex information.…So, let's proceed with the assumption…that a poster is not simply a giant brochure.…Since we don't need to create a structure…for large amounts of text and imagery,…the poster grid can be simplified.…This however, is another instance…where the proportions are critical.…